Division of Social Sciences

 * Offered every semester.

-All of these courses (except for the Senior Capstone Experience) may be taken at our study-abroad partners.
+All of these courses (except for the Senior Capstone Experience) may be taken at our study-abroad partners (not all courses are offered by all study abroad partners).

 BUS majors are required to complete a two-course quantitative sequence: BUS 109 Managerial Statistics and BUS 209 Financial Analysis.
 Both courses count towards the college’s general education quantitative requirement, so that BUS majors can complete the natural science and quantitative requirement with BUS 109, BUS 209, and one science course.
 All students may replace BUS 109 with MAT 109 Statistics.
 Business Management-Economics double majors may substitute ECN 215 for BUS 109 and MAT 109.
 Business Management-Psychology double majors may similarly substitute PSY 209.
 In all cases, however, the Business Management major requires students to take BUS 209 Financial Analysis, so that in some cases double-majors may need to end up taking three quantitative courses (for instance, PSY 209, PSY 309, and BUS 209) to fulfill all their requirements.